safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**5) Add Dataset to FME Server**
 <br>Since the purpose of this Automation is to *update* our database – let's make sure that it is accessible in FME Server.
 To do this, we will upload the *building_footprints.sl3* SpatiaLite database to FME Server's shared resources.

-Use the FME Server web interface to create a new folder **Output** in **Resources &gt; Data** and upload the file located at C:\FMEData2019\Data\Engineering\BuildingFootprints\building_footprints.sl3
+Use the FME Server web interface to create a new folder **Output** in **Resources &gt; Data** and upload the file located at C:\FMEData2020\Data\Engineering\BuildingFootprints\building_footprints.sl3

 ![](./Images/Img4.421.Ex2.UploadDatabase.png)

 <br>**6) Edit Automation**
 <br>Navigate to the Automations: Manage page and select Incoming Building Footprints to open the Automation for editing.
 Before you can make any changes stop the Automation using the button in the top right corner.
-Instead of adding a new action node, simply select the Log node and change the trigger parameter value to Run Workspace.
+Instead of adding a new action node, simply select the Log node and change the trigger parameter value to Run a workspace.

 Select the Training Repository and workspace uploaded in the previous step.
 The parameters should now include one for the Source Esri Shapefile and the output database.